nickp60/EzClermont/README.md

 ### Testing
-The script also contains two really basic tests that can be run by either unittests or nosetests.
+The tests can be run by either unittests or nosetests.
+I dont have a vaidating C phylotype example, due to some [discrepancies](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0105395) noted in the literature

 ### Requirements
 Biopython